How to File Police Report After Car Accident in Albuquerque

 NHTSA estimates 10 million crashes go unreported each year, costing billions in out-of-pocket expenses to repair vehicles and pay medical expenses.
 It is unclear why some crash victims don’t report their accidents, although lack of insurance may contribute to that figure.
 To be eligible to pursue an injury claim in New Mexico, however, it is critical that you make sure that a police report is filed.

-For help with your injury claim, get in touch with our experienced Albuquerque injury attorneys by calling us or by filling out a contact form online today.
+For help with your injury claim, get in touch with our experienced Albuquerque car attorneys by calling us or by filling out a contact form online today.
 Our consultations are always free, and you won’t owe us anything unless we secure compensation for you.

 While people are often anxious to put a crash behind them and begin the healing process, there are several reasons why taking care of a police report now could save a future headache: